riddryan/Running/README.md

 ### Example ###

-This example will show you how to start with the SLIP model and then add a degree of freedom with a spring, mass, and damper above the pelvis to represent a soft stomach.
+This example will show you how to start with the SLIP model and then add a degree of freedom with a spring and mass above the pelvis to represent a soft stomach.
 You can look in the files Tutorial.nb, and the class definition Tutorial.m to check you work.

 ### Build the Model in Mathematica ###